nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Maintenance Commands
 --------------------

-Use these commands when you upgrade ownCloud, manage encryption, perform backups and other tasks that require locking users out until you are finished::
+Use these commands when you upgrade Nextcloud, manage encryption, perform backups and other tasks that require locking users out until you are finished::

  maintenance